OctaneWeb/Octane/README.md

 # Rusty-ws

-Web server implementation with low deps as possible in rust.
+Web server implementation aiming for speed and minimal dependencies.